By Paddy Terry, Partner Success Manager

 What are the main challenges you’re facing because of this pandemic?

-For now however, our priority is actually getting enough time to do more things, like admin, job descriptions, interviews, as it is proving quite difficult to do so at the moment whilst undertaking crisis management jobs.
+For now, however, our priority is actually getting enough time to do more things, like admin, job descriptions, and interviews, as it is proving quite difficult to do so at the moment whilst undertaking crisis management jobs.

 Do you think your business is well equipped to handle this outbreak?